YuriiPanasenco/sweepline/README.md

 1. ECMAScript classes that provide a much simpler and clearer syntax to create objects and deal with inheritance.
 2. Point: refactor the `isLeftofSegment` of Class `Point` as a static method.
 3. Polygon: fix implicit global variables; rename `simple_polygon` to `isSimplePolygon`; refactor the logic according to the rest of the classes.
-4. RedBlackTree: fix the implicit global variables in Kevin Lindsey's implementation
+4. RedBlackTree: fix the implicit global variables in Kevin Lindsey's implementation.
 5. Sweepline: Rename to Bentley-Ottman; improvements to SweepLine and SweepLine segment logic; refactor the logic according to the new constructor patterns.
 6. EventQueue: add the `next` method; refactor the logic according to the new constructor pattern.
 7. Updates to the test specification for floor plan data.